dbaron/declarative-partial-updates/route-matching-explainer.md

 While running script to manage navigations has its place and is here to stay, it has some drawbacks:
 - A user script that is run during an interaction is more likely to cause jank than browser-internal features.
-- lifecycle management is a bug-prone area of software.
+- Lifecycle management is a bug-prone area of software.
 Declaring the desired outcome rather than managing it explicitly with events can improve robustness of web apps by removing a lot of these fine details from user code.

 ## Navigation-aware styling
 ### Framework routers